+Procedure:

-Procedure - Once a professor discovers a case of academic dishonesty, the professor will begin the following process:
+Once an instructor discovers a case of academic dishonesty or unprofessional behavior, the instructor will begin the following process:

-The professor will respond to the first instance of dishonesty by clarifying academic expectations and endeavoring to help the student grow.
-The professor has the right to have the student redo the assignment, reduce the grade of the assignment, or fail the assignment.
-The professor will notify in writing, the Dean of the School in which the course was offered, the Dean of the School to which the student belongs, and the Office of Academic Affairs outlining the incident and its resolution.
+1. The instructor will respond to the first violation of academic integrity by clarifying academic expectations and endeavoring to help the student grow.
+The instructor has the right to require the student to redo the assignment, reduce the grade of the assignment, assign a failing grade to the assignment, or dismiss the student from the class period.
+The instructor will notify in writing the Dean of the School in which the course was offered, the Dean of the School to which the student belongs, and the Office of Academic Affairs, outlining the incident and its resolution.

-- 2. Typically, the professor will decide upon disciplinary action for the first infraction of a given student.
-For the second (and any subsequent infractions) the professor, the Dean of the School in which the course was offered, and the Dean of the School to which the student belongs will make a disciplinary decision while also informing the Office of Academic Affairs.
-In general, students should expect to fail the assignment for their first conscious offense at OKWU, to fail the course for a second offense, to be suspended for a full semester for a third offense, and to be expelled for a fourth offense.
-If the disciplinary action involves suspension or expulsion, the Chief Student Life Officer must also be involved in the decision making process. - 3.
-If a student wishes to appeal s/he may appeal to the Office of Academic Affairs, which is the final appeal. - 4.
-When plagiarism or cheating is discovered after grades have been assigned, grades will be adjusted as appropriate and disciplinary action can be taken as long as the student is enrolled at OKWU.
+2. Before deciding on disciplinary action, the instructor should contact the Office of Academic Affairs to find out if the student has previous academic-integrity violations on his or her record and, if so, how many.
+Typically, the instructor will decide upon disciplinary action for the first infraction by a given student.
+For the second (and any subsequent infractions), the instructor, the Dean of the School in which the course was offered, and the Dean of the School to which the student belongs will make a disciplinary decision while also informing the Office of Academic Affairs.
+In general, students should expect to fail the assignment or forego participation points for their first conscious offense of plagiarism or unprofessional behavior at OKWU, to fail the course for a second recorded offense, to be suspended for a full semester for a third recorded offense, and to be expelled for a fourth recorded offense.
+If the disciplinary action involves suspension or expulsion, the Vice President of Student Life must also be involved in the decision making-process.
+(Recorded offense is documented and housed in the Office of Academic Affairs).

+3. If a student wishes to appeal, s/he may appeal to the Office of Academic Affairs, which is the final appeal.

+4. When plagiarism or cheating is discovered after grades have been assigned, grades will be adjusted as appropriate, and disciplinary action can be taken as long as the student is enrolled at OKWU.